Monitor your Microsoft SQL Server using custom metrics with Amazon CloudWatch and AWS Systems Manager

 Configure the AWS CLI to a specific Region by executing the AWS Configure command and specifying the Region where you want to store the configuration.
 You don’t need to enter the access key and secret key because the Amazon EC2 Windows instance already has the CloudWatchAgentAdminRole applied to publish the configuration to AWS Systems Manager Parameter Store.

 Note: The JSON file has a limitation of 4096 characters.
 I recommend trim out spaces to use a unprettified JSON.
+You can also enable the advanced tier of SSM Parameter Store as it supports parameters of 8192 characters (incurs additional costs).

 aws ssm put-parameter –name “parameter name” –type “String” –value file://configuration_file_pathname